naacl-org/naacl-hlt-2015/call-for-tutorials.md

 title: Call for tutorials
 ---

-*Updated Oct 15, 2014: Note the change of dates for ACL 2015*

 # Joint Call for Tutorial Proposals: NAACL/ACL/EMNLP&nbsp;2015

 The North American Chapter of the Association for Computational